 Are There Any Fees?

-Yes, Kraken uses a maker/taker fee structure.
-The rate for both decreases as your 30-day volume increases.
+Kraken Pro uses a maker/taker fee structure that's much more competitive.
+Most traders will pay 0.16% on maker orders and 0.26% on taker orders.
+However, the rate for both decreases as your 30-day volume increases.
 Below are the 30-day volume-based rates for maker and taker:

 Kraken Fee Structure